Sending money abroad online is now easier than ever, but how simple is it really?

 All but one of our users had already heard about Western Union before starting the test, but had never seen their website.

 “This is the Western Union website, which I know is for sending money, but I’ve never really seen the online version of Western Union”

 Western Union is among the most well-known brands in the world, and definitely the one people associate most with sending money abroad.
 With 500,000 agent locations around the world (15x more than McDonald’s), you’d be hard-pressed to find someone who’s never seen Western Union’s black and yellow logo.

-This is probably while Western Union’s homepage doesn’t embarrass itself with a lot of content to explain what they do.
+This is probably while Western Union Online’s homepage doesn’t embarrass itself with a lot of content to explain what they do.
 You barely even have to scroll to see the whole page.
 This didn’t disturb our testers at all, as most of them went directly to the next step of the process, often spending less than 10 seconds on the homepage before moving on.

 Some users were slightly confused by the two options proposed on the center of the homepage (“Send money” and “Register”), as they didn’t know if they could send money before registering.

 A good first experience, but some hiccups along the way

 The overall look-and-feel of Western Union’s website is clean and polished, and the one-page sign-up form is clear enough (although a bit long with some unnecessary fields).

 “It is pretty easy to register, pretty simple form, it looks good and easy to read”